-Students, parents, friends among the dead in shootings
+Couples, parents, friends among the dead in shootings

 Turner’s mother said he had recently started working as a machinist at a company in Springboro.

+Stengle reported from Dallas.
 Lee reported from El Paso.
-Guthrie reported from Mexico City.
-AP reporters Jamie Stengle in Dallas; Andrew Selsky in Salem, Oregon; Lisa Cornwell in Cincinnati, Ohio; Becky Bohrer in Juneau, Alaska; and Jay Reeves in Birmingham, Alabama, contributed to this report.
+AP reporters Amy Guthrie in Mexico City; Christopher Sherman in Ciudad Juarez; Andrew Selsky in Salem, Oregon; Lisa Cornwell in Cincinnati, Ohio; Julie Carr Smyth in Columbus, Ohio; Becky Bohrer in Juneau, Alaska; Jay Reeves in Birmingham, Alabama; and AP researchers Jennifer Farrar, Randy Herschaft and Rhonda Shafner in New York and Monika Mathur in Washington contributed to this report.

-Note: This story has been corrected to reflect that Brickhouse and not Warren-Curtis had recently relocated to Ohio.